We cherish what we love.

 Author: Brandhoek ᛫ February 2022 ᛫ Cape Town

-This work—Silent Dominant—is from a previous Brandhoek collection in 2022 and is no longer available.
-It remains part of the Brandhoek archive—a symbol of the beginning of a new perspective.
+This work – Silent Dominant – comes from an earlier Brandhoek collection from 2022 and is no longer available.
+It remains part of the Brandhoek archive – a symbol of the beginning of a new perspective.

 ⸻